gpmidi/PyManageMC/README.md

   * Easy to use scripts that can be run to disable save-all before the backup starts and then re-enable save-all once the backup is complete.
   * A timeout on backups save-all in case the backup tool fails to call the 'all done' script that re-enables save-all.
   * LVM-based COW snapshot support
+* Add support for using git to track changes to a given server's map.
+It should support local-only repos at the very least.
+If reasonable, add remote repo support too.

 Short Term TODOs
 ================